simple-frontend-dev/update-watcher/README.md

 ## Setup

-pnpm with workspaces: `pnpm install` at the root to install.
+pnpm with workspaces: `pnpm install` at the root to install dependencies.